obaidulsarker/postgresql-resources/patroni/patroni-setup-manual.md

 <img title="Patroni Architecture Diagram" alt="Alt text" src="Patroni_Architecture_Diagram.jpg">
 <center>Figure: Deployment diagram of Patroni cluster</center>
 </br> </br>
+- <strong>Patroni’s architecture</strong> consists of multiple PostgreSQL nodes that handle tasks such as load balancing, automatic failover, and replication.
+A typical Patroni architecture includes the following components:</br> </br>
+<strong>PostgreSQL</strong> are database nodes.</br> </br>
 <strong> ETCD </strong> is a strongly consistent, distributed key-value store that provides a reliable way to store data that a distributed system or cluster of machines needs to access.
 Use Etcd to store the state of the PostgreSQL cluster to keep the Postgres cluster up and running.
 </br> </br>
 <strong> HAProxy </strong> or a load balancer offers load balancing and proxying for TCP and HTTP-based applications.